angular/components/src/lib/chips/chips.md

 within `<md-form-field>` for adding and removing chips.
 The `<input>` with `MdChipInput` can be placed inside or outside the chip-list element.

+An exmaple of chip input placed inside the chip-list element.
 <!-- example(chips-input) -->

+An example of chip input placed outside the chip-list element.
 ```html
 <md-form-field>
   <md-chip-list #chipList>